caylent-solutions/terraform-modules/docs/README.md

 ## Contributing

-For information on how to contribute to this repository, see the [Contributing Guidelines](CONTRIBUTING.md) in the repository root.
+For information on how to contribute to this repository, see the [Contributing Guidelines](CONTRIBUTING.md).